 Wild Stars 2: Force Majeure tpb: Little Rocket Publications Summer 2014.
 The sequel to The Book of Circles graphic novel is an 83,000 prose novel wrapped around 38 pages of comics, including the 2002 Force Majeure: Prairie Bay #1 comic, along with new pages and 50 flashback illustrations.

 Shark Fighter: psychological horror short story, Cirsova magazine #2, Summer 2016.
-Two covers in both hardcover and softcover.
+Two covers, both in hardcover and softcover.

 Volume One: The Pulps -- Dawn of the Age of Science Fiction

 Volume Two: The Books -- Literature with Sharp Cutting Edges